 ◈ ◈ ◈

-Nights like this always made Cordero feel like she was floating.
+Nights like the one she was dealing with always made Cordero feel like she was floating.
 In a sense, she was: the ship was on autopilot, and she sat alone in the cockpit, staring upward through the clear-paneled front side of the ship’s deck.
 She took a deep breath in, opening her sandy brown eyes to meet the expansive scene over her head.
 Cordero let her mind drift for a few moments, imagining the histories of the beings and planets that existed light years away, visible only as a glowing white speck from where she sat.

 Most of the crew had long since turned in for the night; even M.O.V.A.I., who technically didn’t “sleep” at all, had quieted its nightly chatter over the ship’s comm system.
 The vessel’s core intelligence system was far more advanced than its current owner could have predicted.
 When considering the experienced hands that crafted it, Cordero wasn’t especially surprised.
 She caught the corners of her lips curling upward, but they didn’t get far.
 Vai — the nickname that had been bestowed upon the program — was the last thing that Lana Crusoe had ever left the young Captain.